 The future of brick and mortar retail stores are far from dead.
 But they will, without a doubt, transform in the coming years.
 To remain relevant, retailers need to adapt to the technological changes and build valuable relationships with their customers.

 From the way we socialize to the way we read our news, we have surely moved just about everything online.
 And shopping is no exception.
+There's a general demand for better customer experience.

 The growth of online shopping has exploded.
 And it isn't going to slow down anytime soon.
 As a result, the majority of retailers today are running webshops alongside their brick-and-mortar stores.